Nick Fortes Player Props: Marlins vs. Phillies

 - Fortes has a home run and a walk while batting .143.

-- Twice in seven games this year, Fortes has gotten aboard via a hit, and he had multiple hits in one of those games.
+- Fortes has gotten at least one hit twice this year in seven games, including one multi-hit game.

-- He has homered in one of seven games, and in 4.5% of his plate appearances.
+- He has gone deep in one of seven games, and in 4.5% of his plate appearances.

-- Fortes has an RBI in one game this season, and it was more than one in that game.
+- Fortes has driven in a run in one game this year, and it was more than one in that game.

 - He has scored in one of seven games.